 The Vine Still Finds You

-This morning, I walked into my kitchen and found a vine growing through the window.
+One morning, I walked into my kitchen and saw something impossible:

-Upon investigating, I discovered that a vine had crept up the side of my house and forced its way through the seams of the frame.
-First—who knew vines were that strong?
-And second—how did I miss it?
+It had climbed up the outside of my house and slipped through the tiny seams of the frame.
+First: who knew vines were that strong?
+Second: how did I miss something so persistent, so alive?

-And maybe they also symbolize how easily we become blind to the things of God—
+And maybe they also represent how easily we become blind to the things of God—

-the light of Christ that’s always trying to reach us.
+to the light of Christ that is always reaching toward us.

-But like that vine, God will find a way.
+But like that vine, God finds a way through.

 “I Am the Vine…”

-In the chaos of this country and the tension in my own life, I forgot I was connected to the Vine.
+In the noise of this world, and in the tension I was carrying in my own life, I forgot I was connected to the Vine.

-I forgot that as a branch, my only job is to bear fruit.
+I forgot that as a branch, my only calling is to bear fruit.

 Not strive.